The Ultimate Guide to Choosing the Best Infrared Sauna for Your Home

 How Long Should I Stay in a Sauna?

 Sauna sessions don't have to take long: even spending 15 minutes in one a few times a week can prove beneficial.

 Most sauna users aim for about 3 or 4 weekly sessions, with the average time spent in a sauna ranging from about 20 to 45 minutes.
 Many people need time to work up to longer IR sauna sessions.

-We would recommend starting slow, and taking time to decide what the perfect infrared sauna session looks like to you.
+We recommend starting slow and deciding what the perfect infrared sauna session looks like to you.

 Should You Moisturize After Infrared Sauna?

-Getting rid of those toxins can make a huge difference to your skin tone.
+Getting rid of those toxins can make a huge difference to your skin radiance.
 Your skin will need some TLC before and after your sauna session, though.

 Moisturizing after infrared sauna sessions is important for skin rehydration.
 You lose a lot of water sweating in an infrared sauna.